Farva42/KlackEnder-Probe/README.md

 - Cuatom menu to control the probe.
 - Cheap way to get fast and accurate probing.
 - Easy to install, no soldering.
-- work with all print surfaces
+- Works with all print surfaces

     Its working very well for me.
 If you have any questions ask me here or feel free to contact me on Discord: kevinakasam#2097